-Recipient of the prestigious 2015 Avery Fisher Career Grant and the 2017 Lincoln Center Award for Emerging Artists, violinist Paul Huang is celebrated for his eloquent music making, distinctive sound, and effortless virtuosity.
-The Washington Post proclaimed Mr. Huang as "an artist with the goods for a significant career" following his recital debut at the Kennedy Center.
+Recipient of the prestigious 2015 Avery Fisher Career Grant and the 2017 Lincoln Center Award for Emerging Artists, violinist Paul Huang is considered to be one of the most distinctive artists of his generation.
+The Washington Post remarked that Mr. Huang "possesses a big, luscious tone, spot-on intonation and a technique that makes the most punishing string phrases feel as natural as breathing," and further proclaimed him as "an artist with the goods for a significant career" following his recital debut at the Kennedy Center.

-Mr. Huang's recent recital engagements included Lincoln Center's "Great Performers" series and a return engagement at the Kennedy Center where he premiered Conrad Tao's Threads of Contact for Violin and Piano during his recital evening with pianist Orion Weiss.
+Mr. Huang's recent recital engagements included Lincoln Center's "Great Performers" series and return recital engagement at the Kennedy Center.
 He also stepped in for Midori with Leonard Slatkin and the Detroit Symphony to critical acclaim.
-Mr. Huang has made debuts at the Wigmore Hall, Seoul Arts Center, and the Louvre in Paris.
+Mr. Huang has also made debuts at the Wigmore Hall, Seoul Arts Center, and the Louvre in Paris.

 Please do not make any changes, omissions or additions unless authorized by artist management.